ga-wdi-lessons/ruby-immutability/readme.md

 light_switch_bathroom.object_id
 # => 2053788
 ```
+> Note that all three variables reference the same location in memory.

 This is important because we are trying to represent the **concepts** of `on` and `off`, not the strings.
 Symbols are a useful way of doing this.